Acetobi0302/Acetobi0302/README.md

 <h1 align="center">👋 Senior Blockchain and Frontend Engineer</h1>

 Thanks for your visiting my profile.<br />
-I'm ✌Daniel Jonathan Richard✌ from United State and an experienced Blockchain Developer and Frontend Engineer.<br />
+I'm ✌Aleksander Bar✌ from Belarus and an experienced Blockchain Developer and Frontend Engineer.<br />
-I have started programming when I was 10 at code school and have worked on IT company since 2015.<br />
+I have started programming when I was 10 at code school and have worked on IT company since 2017.<br />
 Mainly focused on web development, but in recent years I have dived in the Blockchain field and worked on some projects of smart contracts and Dapps.<br />

 ✅React js • Redux • Redux-saga • Redux-thunk • React Hook<br />